binghamtonuniversity-cs110/template-lab0-introduction/README.md

 I strongly recommend making a submission early on, even if your assignment is not 100% working, to avoid late penalties.

-:warning: :warning:You __MUST__ make a submission on mycourses with the commit hash before the deadline to be considered on time **even if your lab is completely working**. :warning: :warning:
+:warning: You __MUST__ submit the commit hash on mycourses before the deadline to be considered on time **even if your lab is completely working before the deadline**. :warning:

 That's it!
 We've completed our work for this lab.
 We will use this submission process for all subsequent labs and assignments.